ofiwg/ofi-guide/OFIGuide.md

 # Fabric

 The top-level object that applications open is the fabric identifier.
-The fabric can mostly be viewed as a container object by applications, though it does identify which provider that the application will use.
+The fabric can mostly be viewed as a container object by applications, though it does identify which provider applications use.
 (Future extensions are likely to expand methods that apply directly to the fabric object.
 An example is adding topology data to the API.)

 Opening a fabric is usually a straightforward call after calling fi_getinfo().